andrenho/homeserver/README.md

 1. Reboot the system after installation is complete, and install the homeserver.
   - Make sure to add the AWS credentials file.
+  - Place SSL certificates into the location below.

 ```
 # nmcli device wifi connect ESSID password XXXXXXX